jez/jez.github.io/about.md

 > "Open the encyclopedia.
 Open the dictionary.
 Open your mind."
 >
-> "You’ve got to get the fundamentals down, because otherwise the fancy stuff is
-> not going to work."
->
-> "Know what you don’t know, be willing to admit it, and don’t leave until you
-> understand."
->
 > Randy Pausch, _The Last Lecture_

 Sharing my talents and knowledge with others thrills me.
 I've been a teaching